 Intradermal Vs. Subcutaneous Vaccination

-On August 9th, 2022 the FDA issued an emergency use authorization to begin giving the Monkeypox vaccine (JYNNEOS) intradermally for people ages 18+ who do not have a history of keloid scarring.
+On August 9th, 2022 the FDA issued an emergency use authorization to begin giving the Mpox vaccine (JYNNEOS) intradermally for people ages 18+ who do not have a history of keloid scarring.
+As of summer of 2023, both intradermal and subcutaneous have been found to be equally as effective and some clinics offer either option.

 What is the difference between intradermal and subcutaneous vaccination?